PCMDI/input4MIPs_CVs/docs/dataset-overviews/solar.md

 <!--- begin-revision-history -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### SOLARIS-HEPPA-ScenarioMIP-4-6-a002

+SOLARIS-HEPPA-ScenarioMIP-4-6 is the same as SOLARIS-HEPPA-ScenarioMIP-4-6-a002, it just has updated metadata.
+If you used SOLARIS-HEPPA-ScenarioMIP-4-6-a002, this is fine, you do not need to restart your simulations with SOLARIS-HEPPA-ScenarioMIP-4-6.

 ### SOLARIS-HEPPA-CMIP-4-4